-Paramedics are trained in advanced life support techniques, including endotracheal intubation, electrocardiogram monitoring and interpretation, DC electrical countershock and administration of intravenous fluids and medications.
+Paramedics are trained in advanced life support techniques, including endotracheal intubation, electrocardiogram monitoring and interpretation, direct current electrical countershock and administration of intravenous fluids and medications.

 Paramedics must work well under pressure and enjoy helping others.

 This program is offered on the West Campus in New Port Richey with a fall term start date and the North Campus in Brooksville with a spring term start date.
-These are shift friendly programs—Pasco County - Shift "A" and Hernando County - Shift "C".
+These are shift friendly programs—Pasco County - Shift "B" and Hernando County - Shift "A".

 Courses and clinical components are part of the curriculum.
 College laboratory experience is provided for learning skills.
 A supervised clinical rotation enables the trainee to gain confidence and expertise in order to implement the lifesaving and supportive measures necessary at the emergency scene and during transportation to a medical facility.